RainbowAsteroids/meta/README.md

 If you want to view a specific value(s), you can add a "command" without any value.
 The program will print out the value, in the order that you ask it to, separted by newlines.
-The program will no longer output the long metadata list either. **Note**: `meta` does not filter or escape newlines from the `--comment` field, so be wary when writing scripts.
+The program will print an empty line once it's done.
+**Note**: `meta` does not filter or escape newlines from the `--comment` field, so be wary when writing scripts.

 If you want to set a value, you'd add a "command" and append a value to it.
 `--track` and `--year` must be unsigned integers (a non-negative whole number).

-You can clear a value with the `--clear` option and a command afterward (without the `--` prefix), like, so: `meta --clear title` would clear the title value.
+You can clear a value with the `--clear` option and a command afterward (without the `--` prefix), so: `meta --clear title` would clear the title value.

+By default, the program will output all of the metadata a song has.
+This doesn't happen if the `--quiet` option is set or a reading "command" is run.
+That, in turn, is overridden by the `--confirm` option, which will ensure that the program always outputs all the metadata.

 ## Options
 **-h**, **--help**